Kyria/EsiPy/_doc/getting_started/basic_usage.md

 # basic client, for public endpoints only
 client = EsiClient(
-    retry_requests=True,  # set to retry on http 5xx error (default False) header={'User-Agent': 'Something CCP can use to contact you and that define your app'}, raw_body_only=False,  # default False, set to True to never parse response and only return raw JSON string content.
+    retry_requests=True,  # set to retry on http 5xx error (default False) headers={'User-Agent': 'Something CCP can use to contact you and that define your app'}, raw_body_only=False,  # default False, set to True to never parse response and only return raw JSON string content.
 )
 ```